 I would recommend being open about your offer, but also dedicating 75-80% of your answer to explain why you would prefer to work for the company you are interviewing with.
 This will reassure the recruiter that they have a realistic chance of hiring you.

 At the same time, make sure you don’t criticise the first company.
 You never know whether people in these companies might know each other, and you wouldn’t want a bad word to spread.
 Talking badly about another company also casts a negative light on you – and the hiring manager may (rightfully) worry that you could spread negative vibes about their organisation behind their back too.

 Instead, try to focus on why this company is a better fit for you:

 “I currently have an offer from Canvas Engineering, and I think they are a great place to work at.
 However, I feel like the internship at your company would suit me even better.
 Your internship is more focused on product development, which is an area that I’d like to work in going forward.
 Additionally, one of my friends from college, Samantha Smith, interned with you last summer and she was really enthusiastic about her experience”

 Question 10: How much do you want to make?

 This is a tricky question.

 If you ask for too much, you might lose your offer.
 But if you ask for too little, you will regret your petty salary as you work for the company.
 Especially if you find out later on that other people are paid more for the same job.

 So before you throw a random number at the interviewer, I suggest you do some thorough research.
 Take a look on portals like Glassdoor or Payscale to see what other interns earn in your industry and location.
 This will give you a neat indication of what might be a realistic ask.
-For example, if you notice that interns in Amsterdam make an average of 500 – 800 € a month, you can reasonably ask for 700 – 900 €.
+For example, if interns in Amsterdam make an average of 500 – 800 € a month, you can ask for 700 – 900 €.

 Personally, I recommend making sure you don’t undersell yourself.
 I always like to ask for a little more than I actually want, just in case the company decides to negotiate my offer down.